embabby/Dropdown-Form/readme.md

 ## Installation
 1. Clone the source code. `git clone https://github.com/embabby/Dropdown-Form.git`
-2. Go to inside the project. `cd blog`
+2. Go to inside the project. `cd Dropdown-Form`
 3. Run `composer install` to install all the dependencies.
 4. Copy configrations file. `cp .env.example .env`
 5. Create a new database.